jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/Intune/Readme.md

 This is only merely a baseline, do not blindly roll out to all groups (by default it will not apply to any groups).
 You will need to configure extensions manually (I've left in some extensions I allow/use and also demonstrate how to do minimium extension version).

 You may want to unblock 3rd party LLMs too though if you use them.
-At current it blocks chat.openai.com but not chatgpt.com or chatgpt.exe 🙄 (I have fed this back) .
+At current it blocks chat.openai.com but not chatgpt.com or chatgpt.es 🙄 (I have fed this back) .

 ![image](https://github.com/user-attachments/assets/27f50ea0-84d0-456d-b53c-4d9c0d90fad6)
 > You'll need to consider conflicts between Edge For Business and Intune Edge policies and which one will take precedence.